Oluoladio/monitoringapp/README.md

 You can take a look at the official AWS documentation for detailed instructions on how to create these roles.

-Part 4- Now to create an EKS Cluster and Deploying the Flask Application:
+# Part 4- Now to create an EKS Cluster and Deploy the App:

  Step 1: Create an EKS Cluster
  Create an EKS cluster and add a node group.

  Step 2: Connect to your EKS Cluster, and check that you have installed kubectl correctly by running the following command: kubectl version.

-Note: Before deploying your Kubernetes cluster, ensure your VPC and subnets are appropriately configured.
+# Note: Before deploying your Kubernetes cluster, ensure your VPC and subnets are appropriately configured.
 Also, create a security group and add an incoming rule allowing port 5000.

  Step 3: Create a Kubernetes deployment and service using a Python script, and name the file "eks.py".